virtualidentityag/spring-boot-boilerplate/doc/adr/0003-use-hateoas-and-hal-as-rest-api-convention.md

 The core principal of HATEOAS is that every resource includes further or consecutive links.

 E.g. every entry in a search result provides a link to its details.
-And further, every detail resource provides links to further functions or facets of this entity.
+Further, every detail resource provides links to further functions or facets of this entity.
 See [https://en.wikipedia.org/wiki/HATEOAS#Details](https://en.wikipedia.org/wiki/HATEOAS#Details) for an example.

 With HATEOAS we can encapsulate the link building in the resource creation at the server.